mlaursen/react-md/packages/tooltip/README.md

   </main>
 );
 ```

-> Note: Even though it is possible to put the `MagicTooltip` anywhere in the DOM, it is still considered _best practice_ to have the `MagicTooltip` as a direct descendant of the container element to help debug.

 #### BaseTooltip Example
 If the two components above somehow do not meet your use cases, you can use the `BaseTooltip` component itself that will just handle rendering the tooltip based on the `visible` boolean prop and conditionally calling `onShow` and `onHide` when it determines that a tooltip should be shown.